-The careful handling of resources – may it be for example memory, files or sockets – is a key concern of programming in C++.
-This holds in particular true for the embedded programming that is often characterized by limited resources.
+The careful handling of resources – may it be, for example, memory, files, or sockets – is a key concern of programming in C++.
+This holds, in particular, true for embedded programming, which is often characterized by limited resources.
 Therefore, I will write a few posts about this challenging and versatile topic.

-In my first attempt to write this post I wanted to directly jump into the memory allocation with operator new.
+In my first attempt to write this post, I wanted to jump directly into the memory allocation with operator new.
 Fortunately, I went a few steps back.
-Memory management is only one but admittedly an import component of resource management in C++.
+Memory management is only one but admittedly an important component of resource management in C++.
 The story is a lot more versatile.
 So I want to write about three domains of resource management in C++.

-There is the automatic memory management in C++ that is quite easy to use.
-I addition we have the well known idioms in C++ that are the base of the automatic memory management.
-At last C++ offers explicit memory management in which the user has the full power to his disposal.
-I will follow this three steps in my post.
-Because I don’t want to create the impression that explicit memory management is basic knowledge for the C++ developer.
+There is automatic memory management in C++ that is relatively easy to use.
+In addition, we have the well-known idioms in C++ that are the base of automatic memory management.
+At last, C++ offers explicit memory management in which the user has full power.
+I will follow these three steps in my post because I don’t want to create the impression that explicit memory management is basic knowledge for the C++ developer.

 Automatic memory management